Roozbehshokri1990/JavaScript-Core-3-Coursework-Week2/challenges/dog-photo-gallery/task.md

 Let's make a randomized dog photo gallery!

-Write a function that makes an API call to `https://dog.ceo/api/breeds/image/random`.
-It should trigger after clicking a button in your webpage.
+Write a function that makes an API call to .
+It should trigger after clickin`https://dog.ceo/api/breeds/image/random`g a button in your webpage.
 Every time the button is clicked it should append a new dog image to the DOM.

 - Create an `index.html` file that will display your random image
 - Add 2 `<button>` and 1 `<ul>` element, either in the HTML or through JavaScript